Our Hearts go out to everyone affected by the Tamarack Fire and we would like to thank everyone that helped save our

-If you have a document that you would like to submit for recording, please email Jeanette Millar a copy of all the pages in the document, including the PCOR, prior to sending the hard copy.
-She will review the document and make sure its recordable and will also provide you with the exact recording fee.
-This will save everyone time and minimize rejected documents.
+If you have a document that you would like to submit for recording, we recommend emailing our Recording Tech, Jeanette Millar, a copy of all the pages in the document, including the PCOR, prior to sending the hard copy.
+She will review the document, make sure its recordable and will also provide you with the exact recording fee.
+This will save time and frustration by minimizing rejected documents.
 If using an overnight delivery service for your document, please email Jeanette once you have received delivery confirmation.
 Documents will be recorded as soon as possible but may not be processed the same day as delivered.

 Thank you for your understanding during this challenging time.